-The EU pays particular attention to company taxation because of the risk that tax breaks or very low tax rates in one country might unfairly lure firms away from competitor countries, or otherwise erode the tax base in other countries.
+The EU pays particular attention to company taxation because of the risk that tax breaks or special tax regimes in one EU country might unfairly lure firms away from other EU countries, or otherwise erode the tax base in other countries.
 EU countries are politically bound by a code of conduct not to do this.

 For similar reasons minimum tax rates for VAT and excise duties on petrol, tobacco and alcohol have been agreed upon by all EU countries, and all are obliged to comply with the rules they have designed and agreed upon at the European level.

 VAT is fundamental to a properly functioning single market and fair competition across the EU.